Philippines confronting Chinese diplomats over sea disputes | Headlines

 That includes a February 6 incident when a Chinese coast guard ship aimed a military-grade laser that briefly blinded some crew members of a Philippine patrol vessel off a disputed shoal.

-The official spoke on condition of anonymity because of a lack of authority to publicly discuss what transpired in the two-day talks.
+The official spoke on condition of anonymity because of a lack of authority to publicly discuss what transpired in the meetings.

 Marcos summoned the Chinese ambassador to Manila to express concern shortly after the laser-pointing incident.